 Joseph was named after his father, Giuseppe Francesco Lodovico Lagrangia, the king’s treasurer, responsible for Turin’s fortifications and infrastructure.
 Joseph’s mother was Maria Teresa Grosso, daughter of an eminent physician.
 Joseph was the eldest of their 11 children, only two of whom survived childhood.

 In 1750, at age 14, Joseph became a student at the University of Turin.
-He had no interest in studying mathematics – he was taught the geometry of Euclid and Archimedes and found it rather dull.
+Bored by the geometry of Euclid and Archimedes, he had no interest in studying mathematics.

 Joseph’s interest in mathematics was sparked when he read a paper written in the previous century by Edmund Halley in which Halley used algebraic equations to describe the optical performance of lenses.
-In contrast to geometry, which bored Joseph, something about Halley’s algebra captivated him.
+In contrast to geometry, something about Halley’s algebra captivated him.

-He drifted away from Law and began attending Mathematics and Physics lectures.
-Although he enjoyed these, it was knowledge he soaked up from cutting-edge books by mathematicians such as Leonhard Euler, Daniel Bernoulli, Colin Maclaurin, and Jean d’Alembert, that catapulted him forward at a near-miraculous rate.
+He drifted away from law and began attending mathematics and physics lectures.
+Although he enjoyed these, it was soaking up cutting-edge books by mathematicians such as Leonhard Euler, Daniel Bernoulli, Colin Maclaurin, and Jean d’Alembert that catapulted him forward at a near-miraculous rate.

 Lagrange did not sleep much.
 He got into the lifelong habit of keeping himself awake for long hours of work with the aid of tea and coffee.